protontypes/open-sustainable-technology/README.md

 - [climate4R](https://github.com/SantanderMetGroup/climate4R) - A bundle of R packages for transparent climate data access, post-processing (including data collocation and bias correction / downscaling) and visualization.
 - [downscaleCMIP6](https://github.com/ClimateImpactLab/downscaleCMIP6) - Global Downscaled Projections for Climate Impacts Research.
 - [PyESD](https://github.com/Dan-Boat/PyESD) - Downscale any climate variables e.g. precipitation and temperature using predictors from reanalysis datasets to point scale.

-### Meteorological Observation and Forecast

-- [METplus](https://github.com/dtcenter/METplus) - A verification framework that spans a wide range of temporal (warn-on-forecast to climate) and spatial (storm to global) scales.
-- [WRF-ARW](https://github.com/wrf-model/WRF) - The official repository for the Weather Research and Forecasting model.
-- [wrf-python](https://github.com/NCAR/wrf-python) - A collection of diagnostic and interpolation routines for use with output from the Weather Research and Forecasting Model.
-- [Open-Meteo](https://github.com/open-meteo/open-meteo) - Global weather API for non-commercial use with hourly weather forecast.
-- [stationaRy](https://github.com/rich-iannone/stationaRy) - Get hourly meteorological data from one of thousands of global stations.
-- [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from the Environment and Climate Change Canada (ECCC) website.
-- [metR](https://github.com/eliocamp/metR) - Several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
-- [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
-- [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
-- [MetPy](https://github.com/Unidata/MetPy) - A collection of tools in Python for reading, visualizing and performing calculations with weather data.
-- [wetterdienst](https://github.com/earthobservations/wetterdienst) - Trying to make access to weather data in Python feel like a warm summer breeze.
-- [AWIPS](https://github.com/Unidata/awips2) - The Advanced Weather Interactive Processing System is a meteorological display and analysis package originally developed by the National Weather Service and Raytheon.
-- [Metview Python bindings](https://github.com/ecmwf/metview-python) - Python interface to Metview, a meteorological workstation and batch system for accessing, examining, manipulating and visualising meteorological data.
-- [Herbie](https://github.com/blaylockbk/Herbie) - A python package that downloads recent and archived numerical weather prediction model output from different cloud archive sources.
-- [MEWS](https://github.com/sandialabs/MEWS) - A Python package designed to add extreme weather events to existing weather data or projections.
-- [eeweather](https://github.com/openeemeter/eeweather) - Fetch NCDC ISD, TMY3, or CZ2010 weather data that corresponds to ZIP Code Tabulation Areas or Latitude/Longitude.
-- [met.3D](https://gitlab.com/wxmetvis/met.3d) - Interactive three-dimensional visualization of numerical ensemble weather predictions and similar numerical atmospheric model datasets.
-- [agera5tools](https://github.com/ajwdewit/agera5tools) - Tools for mirroring, manipulating  and serving Global Weather for Agriculture data (AgERA5).
-- [MeteoInfo](https://github.com/meteoinfo/MeteoInfo) - GIS and scientific computation environment for meteorological community.
-- [thundeR](https://github.com/bczernecki/thundeR) - Rapid computation and visualisation of convective parameters from rawinsonde and Numerical weather prediction data.
-- [AtmoSwing](https://github.com/atmoswing/atmoswing) - Allow predicting local meteorological variables of interest, such as the daily precipitation, based on synoptic variables.
-- [ufs-weather-model](https://github.com/ufs-community/ufs-weather-model) - Contains the model code and external links needed to build the Unified Forecast System atmosphere model and associated components, including the WaveWatch III model.
-- [WeatherBench 2](https://github.com/google-research/weatherbench2) - A framework for evaluating and comparing data-driven and traditional numerical weather forecasting models.
-- [MeteoHist](https://github.com/yotkadata/meteo_hist) - A Streamlit app to create interactive temperature and precipitation graphs for places around the world.
-- [ecPoint-Calibrate](https://github.com/ecmwf/ecpoint-calibrate) - A software that uses conditional verification tools to compare numerical weather prediction model outputs against point observations and, in this way, anticipate sub-grid variability and identify biases at grid scale.
-- [imdlib](https://github.com/iamsaswata/imdlib) - Download and handle binary grided data from Indian Meterological department.
-- [goes2go](https://github.com/blaylockbk/goes2go) - Download and process GOES-16 and GOES-17 data from NOAA's archive on AWS using Python.
-- [MetNet](https://github.com/openclimatefix/metnet) - A neural network that forecasts precipitation up to 8 hours into the future at the high spatial resolution of 1 km² and at the temporal resolution of 2 minutes with a latency in the order of second.
-- [jmastats](https://github.com/uribo/jmastats) - Download Weather Data from Japan Meteorological Agency Website.
-- [pyIEM](https://github.com/akrherz/pyIEM) - A collection of python support things that make my weather processing work, work.
-- [forest](https://github.com/MetOffice/forest) - Forecast and Observation Research and Evaluation Survey Tool.
-- [AMBS](https://gitlab.jsc.fz-juelich.de/esde/machine-learning/ambs) - The Atmopsheric Machine Learning Benchmarking System aims to provide state-of-the-art video prediction methods applied to the meteorological domain.
-- [gis4wrf](https://github.com/GIS4WRF/gis4wrf) - A free and open source QGIS plug-in to help researchers and practitioners with their Advanced Research Weather Research and Forecasting modeling workflows.

 ### Natural Hazard and Storm